 WooCommerce runs on WordPress.
 This makes the platform an attractive tool for power users and SEO experts who want to have full control over their URLs, metadata, and alt tags.

 WooCommerce is open source, which means you can customise every part of your store according to your liking.
-It’s easy for London web design agencies to use this platform to edit HTML, CSS, and PHP code to make your store truly unique.
+It’s easy for web design agencies to use this platform to edit HTML, CSS, and PHP code to make your store truly unique.
 And if you want to stick with themes, WordPress has thousands of themes to choose from, compared to the hundreds that Shopify and Squarespace have.